starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 parameters | return
 --- | ---
-list of coffee shops, index | a single coffee shop list of coffee shops, index, coffee shop | list of shops with element at index replaced with given coffee shop list of coffee shops, index | list of coffee shops with element at index removed list of coffee shops, coffee shop | list of coffee shops
+list of coffee shops, coffee shop | index of newly added coffee shop list of coffee shops, index | a single coffee shop list of coffee shops, index, coffee shop | list of shops with element at index replaced with given coffee shop list of coffee shops, index | list of coffee shops with element at index removed

 # Create Web Server